CSRG-Group/dcs-notes.github.io/_CS126/part7.md

 ## Comparators

-**Comparators** are used to "encapsulate[...] the action of comparing two objects from a given total order" (*Data Structures and Algorithms in Java*, Goodrich, Tamassia, Goldwasser)
+**Comparators** are used to "encapsulate[...] the action of comparing two objects from a given total order" (*Data Structures and Algorithms in Java, Goodrich, Tamassia, Goldwasser*)

 The comparator is an object external to the keys being compared, not a property of the keys.
 See the 118 notes for a more full description.